regular/ssb-revisions/head-index.md

 Since reduce needs to be a sync function, it will have to maintain a write-queue to write to leveldb asynchronously: It builds up batch writes until a previous write succeeds. (use async-single)

-This way, clients can ask for specifically the heads of the revRoot(s) they are interested in, instead of having to get the entire reduce-view on application start.
+This way, writes of the index should be much more efficient.
+(TODO: benchmark)